Detecting Malicious Concepts without Image Generation in AI-Generated Content (AIGC): Future Research Direction

 Situation \romannumeral 1: \textit{Multi-concept.} The scenario where the concept file contains multi-concept.
 The subject of this paper is a concept file corresponding to only one concept.
 However, in reality, there are cases where a concept file stores multiple sets of concepts, each using different pseudo-words.
 Our perspective is that it is feasible to divide the multi-concept into multiple individual concepts, allowing for detection on each concept separately.

-Situation \romannumeral 2: \textit{New generation model.} The experimental work in this paper is based on the concept extraction model \cite{gal2022image} and the concept image generation model \cite{sdpaper}.
-In the future, some new methods may emerge for concept extraction and concept generation.
-These will also pose new challenges.

-Situation \romannumeral 3: \textit{Concept video.} There is currently a trend where text-to-video (T2V) \cite{singer2022make, Wu_2023_ICCV} generation is increasingly showing potential to surpass T2I generation.
+Situation \romannumeral 2: \textit{Concept video.} There is currently a trend where text-to-video (T2V) \cite{singer2022make, Wu_2023_ICCV} generation is increasingly showing potential to surpass T2I generation.
 In the future, generating personalized concept videos will become possible.
 Consequently, \textit{malicious concept video} generation will also be inevitable, necessitating significant research attention.

-Situation \romannumeral 4: \textit{Plug-and-Play.} We mentioned that both the extraction of concepts and the use of concepts for personalized image generation rely on the SD model, with different versions of the SD model corresponding to different concept embedding spaces.
+Situation \romannumeral 3: \textit{Plug-and-Play.} We mentioned that both the extraction of concepts and the use of concepts for personalized image generation rely on the SD model, with different versions of the SD model corresponding to different concept embedding spaces.
 Therefore, in the experimental process of this paper, it is necessary to design the use of different versions of SD.
-In the context of the actual concept sharing platform, our Concept QuickLook method, when applied in practice, on one hand, needs to increase judgment on which version of SD to use for a certain concept, and on the other hand, the model needs to be trained specifically on multiple versions of SD and related data.
 Future work may focus on achieving truly plug-and-play malicious concept detection from the perspective of SD-version-free.
+Moreover, we plan to integrate the proposed Concept QuickLook framework into real-world concept-sharing platforms to further validate its scalability and real-time detection capability under operational conditions.

+Situation \romannumeral 4: \textit{Adversarial Defense Integration.} Another promising direction is to integrate adversarial defense techniques, such as watermarking and tamper-proof provenance tracking, into the malicious concept detection framework.
+Combining proactive watermark-based protection with reactive detection methods like Concept QuickLook could form a more comprehensive AIGC security defense ecosystem.